dowenberghmark/FPGA-SHA256/README.md

 ```
 ```
 Useful options:
+-b  Activates benchmark mode.
+Will append run time info to results/output.csv if -o flag is not used.
+-o  Specifies output file for benchmarking.
+The output file is set to results/output.csv as default.
+-v  Activates verification mode.
+Verifies results to a third-party program.
 -f  Specify which file to read.
 The program will read password.txt if the flag is not specified.
--s  Specify how many Megabyte to read.
+-s  Specify how many Megabytes to read.
 The whole file will be read if the flag is not specified.
 -d  Activates debug mode.
+-h  Help page.
 ```

 ## Run Benchmarks